adhocmaster/ScrumMate/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## File structure

+The project is separated into separate frontend and backend projects, located in the `frontend/` and `backend/` directories.
+Each directory is its own node project.
+They will each start their own servers.
+The frontend will make API calls to the backend, and the backend will host the API and respond to API calls.
+The root directory contains some packages used in both the frontend and backend, as well as some documentation and files for GitHub automated tests.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started), although the project has now been modified extensively from it.

 To learn React, check out the [React documentation](https://reactjs.org/).